ingo/ingo.github.io/_recipes/green_beans_with_pesto.md

 title: Green Beans with Pesto
 ---

 A simple yet flavorful side dish.
 This recipe is a delightful combination of fresh green beans and homemade pesto sauce.
 The green beans are blanched to retain their vibrant color and crunch.
-The pesto sauce is a flavorful blend of garlic, parmesan cheese, roasted pine nuts, and basil leaves.
-The dish is then garnished with torn basil leaves and more pine nuts for an added crunch.

 ### Ingredients